CRowdCLassic/Documentation/README.md

 - The Mission

-We want to increase the adoption and day-to-day usage of cryptocurrencies for first-time and haevy users through gamification and for them to learn more and invest in some worthy startups in the process.
+To increase the adoption and day-to-day usage of cryptocurrencies for first-time and haevy users through gamification and for them to learn more and invest in some worthy startups in the process.

 - The project